 Some people do not contact an attorney about injury claims because they worry about the cost of attorneys’ fees.
 They believe they cannot afford to hire an attorney.

 However, most personal injury attorneys in Florida accept accident cases on a contingency fee basis.
-They also accept other types of personal injury cases on a contingency fee basis, including dog bites, wrongful death cases, and medical malpractice claims.
+They also accept other types of injury cases on a contingency fee basis, including dog bites, wrongful death cases, and medical malpractice claims.

 A contingency fee is a form of payment for legal services.
 The attorney agrees to accept a percentage of the recovered award (through a settlement or verdict) as attorneys’ fees.
 The attorney and the client must agree upon the terms for the contingency fee in writing.